 Nutrition for 2 tenders plus ¼ of the dipping sauce: Calories 320; fat 19g; saturated fat 3g; carbs 4g; sugars 2g; sodium 628mg; fiber 2g; protein 31g.

 You can keep the leftovers in an airtight container in the fridge for up to 4 days.
-The almond flour coating will lose its crispness, but you can get some of it back by reheating the chicken uncovered in a 350°F oven until heated through.
+The almond flour coating will lose its crispness, but you can regain some of it by reheating the chicken uncovered in a 350°F oven until heated through.
 You can also enjoy the leftovers cold.